Study Abroad Program Overview

 Beijing Normal University

-Beijing Normal University (BNU) is one of China’s oldest institutions of higher education, as well as one of the most well recognized universities in the country.
-Since first accepting international students in 1965, it has accumulated rich experience in providing a Chinese language program for international students.
+Beijing Normal University (BNU) is one of China’s oldest and most well recognized universities.
+Since first accepting international students in 1965, it has accumulated rich experience in providing Chinese language programs.

 BNU is located just north of the old city walls of Beijing, about midway between the city center and northern Beijing.
-With the subway just minutes away, transportation to downtown, shopping areas and the embassy district is convenient.
+With the subway just minutes away, you have easy access to downtown, shopping areas, the embassy, and so much more.

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.